Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/design-tips-to-improve-your-shopify-store.md

 A large sum of your store’s traffic likely comes from mobile.

-That’s why its crucial, your store’s layout is mobile friendly and well optimized for mobile users.
+That’s why it's crucial, your store’s layout is mobile friendly and well optimized for mobile users.

 A poorly optimized mobile experience, can drastically hurt your conversion rate.